 This article is dedicated to searching optimization and website SEO analysis (SEO Audit Template).
 You will also learn how these procedures impact website promotion.
 So the plan is the following: First, we discuss the importance of optimization, after that, we cover the theoretical part, and finally, we analyze a ready-made website audit report.
 This free information about the SEO analysis will come in handy to everyone willing to develop their business and ready to use all modern approaches to achieve this goal.

-- How to implement an SEO strategy
+- How to do an SEO audit template?

-- How to do an SEO analysis?
+- How to perform an SEO audit?

 Why are SEO and SEO analysis important?

-Let’s imagine a man who decided to open a first-class pub with low prices, great assortment, and free striptease.
+Let’s imagine a man who decided to open a first-class pub with low prices, a great assortment, and free striptease.
 He believes that all the mentioned benefits are enough to create a successful business, quickly build a client base, and start making a profit.
 But the reality is different.
 If nobody learns about the pub, its owner will never have a stable income.